manzerbredes/pgnp/README.md

 	> Exit status: 0

-# How to use it ?
+## How to use it ?
-PGNP can be used as a shared library in your project.
+PGNP can be used as a static library in your project.
 You only need to include `pgnp.hpp` and linking the .so file to your executable.

-# Example
+## Example
 Somewhere at the beginning of the file:

     #include "pgnp.hpp"